maryrosecook/code-lauren/pages/home.md

-## Learn to code.
+## Make video games and learn to code.
 No experience necessary.

 Try changing `"blue"` to `"red"` in the code on the left.